-Earlier, we showed that the 2006 tax-benefit system is strongly progressive from a lifetime perspective at the bottom of the income distribution.
-This too is a consequence of the familyrelated policy reforms implemented during the 2000s.
-Figure 14 shows the measure of progressivity (ATRs) for the bottom quintile of the annual (left-hand graph) and lifetime (right-hand graph) income distribution.
-On an annual basis, the variation in progressivity with age becomes more marked for later tax-benefit systems, but can be observed in all cases.
-But from a lifetime perspective, the clear progressivity that we had observed during child-bearing years under the 2006 tax-benefit system is hardly visible in the 1999 system, before the various reforms to child-contingent programmes.
+distribution.
+On an annual basis, the variation in progressivity with age becomes more marked for later tax and benefits systems, but can be observed in all cases.
+But from a lifetime perspective, the clear progressivity that we had observed during child-bearing years under the 2006 tax and benefits system is hardly visible in the 1999 system, before the various reforms to child-contingent programmes.

 We have investigated the redistributive features of other reforms in the tax-transfer system implemented during the 1999-2002 interval.
-None had any visible impact on lifetime redistribution
+None had any visible impact on lifetime redistribution (evidence in Appendix E).

-Figure 13: Gini coefficients for annual net income by tax-benefit system and education:
+Figure 13: Gini coefficients for annual disposable income by tax and benefits system and education: